City University of Hong Kong

-The City University of Hong Kong (CityU) is a public research university located in Kowloon Tong, Hong Kong.
-It was founded in 1984 as City Polytechnic of Hong Kong and became a fully accredited university in 1994.
-Currently, CityU is one of the top 100 universities in the world.
+The City University of Hong Kong (CityUHK) is a public university in Kowloon Tong, Kowloon, Hong Kong.
+It was founded in 1984 as the City Polytechnic of Hong Kong and formally established as the City University of Hong Kong in 1994.

-The university currently has nine main schools offering courses in business, science, engineering, liberal arts and social sciences, law, and veterinary medicine, along with the Chow Yei Ching School of Graduate Studies, CityU Shenzhen Research Institute, and Hong Kong Institute for Advanced Study.
+The university currently has ten main schools offering courses in business, science, engineering, liberal arts and social sciences, law, and veterinary medicine, along with the Chow Yei Ching School of Graduate Studies, CityU Shenzhen Research Institute, and Hong Kong Institute for Advanced Study.

 History

 City University's origins lie in the calls for a "second polytechnic" in the years following the 1972 establishment of the Hong Kong Polytechnic.
 In 1982, Executive Council member Chung Sze-yuen spoke of a general consensus that "a second polytechnic of similar size to the first should be built as soon as possible."
 District administrators from Tuen Mun and Tsuen Wan lobbied the government to build the new institution in their respective new towns.
 The government instead purchased temporary premises at the new Argyle Centre Tower II in Mong Kok, a property developed by the Mass Transit Railway Corporation in concert with the then-Argyle station.
 The new school was called City Polytechnic of Hong Kong, a name chosen among nearly 300 suggestions made by members of the public.

 The new polytechnic opened on 8 October 1984, welcoming 480 full-time and 680 part-time students.
 The provision for part-time students contributed to high enrolment, with the quota being filled almost immediately.

 A tract of land on the former site of a village named Chu Koo Chai was chosen for the new campus.
 The architectural contract to design the campus was won by Percy Thomas Partnership in association with Alan Fitch and W.N.
 Chung.
-It was originally slated to open by October 1988.
+It was originally stated to open by October 1988.
 The first phase was officially opened by Governor Wilson on 15 January 1990, and boasted 14 lecture theatres and 1,500 computers.
 By 1991, the school had over 8,000 full-time students and approximately 3,000 part-time students.
 The second phase of the permanent campus opened 1993.
-The school achieved university status in 1994 and the name was changed accordingly.

-In April 2015 the university abruptly and controversially shut down its MFA programme in creative writing.
-Students and alumni launched a petition against the decision, while the faculty and noted international writers issued an open letter questioning the reasoning behind the closure.
-Acclaimed Canadian novelist and faculty member Madeleine Thien, writing in The Guardian, was among those who attributed the decision to censorship and diminishing freedom of expression in Hong Kong.